flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 Publications are contained within [Folders](#the-folder-entity) entities.

-If your account allows you to have your own custom domain and you really have at least one then each of your publications must be bound to these [Custom Domain](#the-custom-domain-entity) entities.
+If your account gives you an option for a custom domain and you have at least one set up, then each of your publications must be assigned to these [Custom Domain](#the-custom-domain-entity) entities.

 To make the integration to external systems easier there is [Triggers/hooks system](#event-triggers).